lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 ---------------------------------------------------------

 To give more convenient workspace for users, Backend.AI supports environment variable setting in session launching.
-In this feature, you can add any envs such as ``PATH`` by filling out variable name and value in environment configuration dialog.
+In this feature, users can add any envs such as ``PATH`` by filling out variable name and value in environment configuration dialog.

 To add environment variable, simply click + Add environment variables button of the Variable.